-2.1.2 Lifting transformers by crane or hoist
+2.2.2 Lifting Transformers by Crane or Hoist

 Lifting lugs, welded to all transformer tanks, are designed and provided for lifting the complete unit as shipped.
 VanTran recommends lifting by these lugs as the primary means of movement.
 Care should be taken to ensure straps, chains, and cables used to lift the units are inspected prior to use.
 All straps, chains, cables, and lifting devices should be in good working order with sufficient capacity to perform the job intended.
-Straps, chains, and cables should NEVER be looped from one lug to another to form a continuous loop around the unit or even on one side of the unit.
+Straps, chains, and cables should never be looped from one lug to another to form a continuous loop around the unit or even on one side of the unit.
 Each chain, strap, or cable should be run only to one lifting lug at a time to prevent loss of control of the unit in the event of a failure with one of the lifting devices.

-Cable pull angles should NEVER exceed 30° from vertical or damage to the lifting lugs may occur.
+Cable pull angles should never exceed 30° from vertical or damage to the lifting lugs may occur.
 Spreader beams/bars should be used to hold the cables apart and as close to vertical as possible to minimize the forces on the lifting lugs and lifting devices.

-2.1.3 Skidding/Rolling Transformers
+2.2.3 Skidding/Rolling Transformers

 VanTran transformers are designed to be rolled or skidded into place where accessibility to a crane or other overhead lifting device is limited or not available.
-If the unit must be rolled, insure that the area is level, free from obstructions and debris, and is of sufficient strength and thickness to support the load.
+If the unit must be rolled, ensure that the area is level, free from obstructions and debris, and is of sufficient strength and thickness to support the load.
 When rollers are used, use as many as necessary to distribute the weight uniformly.

-2.1.4 Using Jacks to move transformers
+2.2.4 Using Jacks to Move Transformers

 Place jacks under the tank base on the open ends of the transformer tank.
-DO NOT place jacks under radiators, valves, cabinets or sheet metal components.
+DO NOT place jacks under radiators, valves, cabinets, or sheet metal components.
 ALWAYS use at least two jacks per side and raise evenly to prevent warping of the base.

-3. Storage
+3. Storage:

-3.1 Storage for 90 days or less
+3.1 Storage for 90 Days or Less